-Formative assessment is a deliberate process used by teachers and students during instruction that provides actionable feedback that is used to adjust ongoing teaching and learning strategies to improve students' self-assessment, reflection, and attainment of curricular learning.
-The MAP Growth assessment is a formative tool that serves as the CCSD interim assessment.
+Formative assessment is a deliberate process used by teachers and students during instruction that provides actionable feedback that is used to adjust ongoing teaching and learning strategies to MOO GROWTH improve students' self-assessment, reflection, and attainment of curricular learning.
+The occurred.
+The Smarter Balanced Assessments, also known as SBAC, are the Nevada system for assessing students in Grades 3-8 in mathematics and English language arts.
+This summative assessment covers the full range of college and career ready knowledge and skills represented in the Nevada Academic Content Standards and will be administered to students during the spring of 2022.

+MAP Growth assessment is a formative tool that serves as the CCSD interim assessment.
 MAP Growth is administered in Grades K-10 three times a year in reading and mathematics to monitor student progress, customize learning, and set attainable goals to ensure students are increasing in achievement.
 Science is administered during the same times in Grades 3-8.